 BIO

-René Sing Brooks (no relation to René Sing Brooks) is a Nicaraguan-born writer, photographer, and videographer, originally from Bluefields, now the capital of Nicaragua’s Southern Autonomous Region.
+René Sing Brooks is a Nicaraguan-born writer, photographer, and videographer from Bluefields, the capital of Nicaragua’s Southern Caribbean Coast.
 He came to the United States in 1992 at the invitation of SUNY Buffalo to participate in a one-year oral history program.
-This experience helped shape his lifelong dedication to storytelling and social advocacy.
+This experience cemented his lifelong commitment to storytelling and social advocacy.

-From 1993 to 1995, he worked with the Coalition for Economic Survival, a respected tenant rights organization based in Los Angeles.
+From 1993 to 1995, he worked with the Coalition for Economic Survival, a renowned tenant-rights organization in Los Angeles.
 In 2002, he joined the Fortune Society in New York, where he coordinated the Education Program’s computer literacy initiative.
-During his 14-year tenure, he developed and led a Multimedia Workshop that reached over 140 participants, blending technology and creative expression.
+Over the course of his 14-year tenure, he developed and led a Multimedia Workshop that served more than 140 participants, merging technology, creativity, and personal narrative.

 ARTIST STATEMENT

 I am a multiethnic, pluricultural writer, photographer, and videographer born in Nicaragua.
-My artistic practice is shaped by ancestral voices that I seek to interpret and weave into my work, exploring the socio-political and cultural processes that shape our world.
+My practice is guided by ancestral voices whose echoes I interpret, translate, and weave into my work.
+Through them, I explore the socio-political and cultural forces that shape our lived experiences.

-How do we navigate our presence here?
+How do we navigate our presence in this world?
 What compositions define our being?
-How can we uncover liberating truths through our shared stories?
+How might shared stories reveal truths that free us?

-Ultimately, I aim to illuminate the barriers clouding our connections, the obstacles to solidarity, and the challenges in cultivating life-affirming ways to engage with and overcome the dangers we, knowingly or unknowingly, provoke.
+Ultimately, my work seeks to illuminate the barriers that obscure genuine connection, the fractures that hinder solidarity, and the challenges we face in cultivating life-affirming ways to confront, disrupt, and transcend the harms we knowingly or unknowingly perpetuate..